yjay18/ML-Hindi-Video-Transciber/README.md

   Set Google Cloud credentials
 os.environ['GOOGLE_APPLICATION_CREDENTIALS'] = 'creds.json'

-4. For the first code, have the video file in the same folder.
+4. have the video file in the same folder.
-    For the second code, have the input.txt in the same folder